Nehra4u/PasswordGenerator/README.md

 # PasswordGenerator
-This is a Password Generator which generate random password with including you specified lenth of password.
+This is a Password Generator which generate random password with including you specified length of password.